matias33pascual/flutter_test/README.md

 # Flutter_testing

-A Flutter project to learn Flutter testing.
+A Flutter project to learn how to test in Flutter.

 Use `flutter test` in terminal to run all the test.